AVGP/susi/README.md

     <!--#include virtual="footer.html" -->
 ```

-Note that the included files can use the handlebars syntax as well, as they will be resolved after all the include directives
+*Note:* the "included" files can use the "Mustache" syntax as well, as they will be resolved after all the include directives
 have been processed.

 Now, seriously, go make static websites!